 Look for Built-In Sun Protection Features

-Tip: A big, adjustable canopy is great for sunny days.
-It’s worth buying a stroller with this feature.
+Tip: A large, adjustable canopy is one of the most useful features for sunny days.
+It’s worth prioritizing when picking a stroller.

 Consider Strollers with Ventilation Panels